 The State Contract Manager for this Agreement represents the Department and its Division of Financial Assistance.
-Unless otherwise informed, any notice, report, or other communication required by this Agreement shall be in writing and sent via first class mail to the State Contract Manager at the following address:
+Unless otherwise informed, any notice, report, or other communication required by this Agreement shall be in writing and sent via first class mail to the State Contract Manager at the following Address:

 Contract Manager, CDBG-NDR

 Division of Financial Assistance, Suite 200

 Department of Housing and Community Development

 P.O.
 Box 952054

-Sacramento, California 94252-2054
+Sacramento, CA 945252-2054

-12. Grantee Contract Administrator
+12. Grantee Contract Manager

 The Grantee's Contract Administrator (must be a Grantee employee) for this Agreement is listed below.
-Unless otherwise informed, any notice, report, or other communication required by this Agreement shall be sent by first class mail to the following address:
+Unless otherwise informed, any notice, report, or other communication required by this Agreement shall be in writing and sent via first class mail to the following Address:

-Grantee: State of California, Sierra Nevada Conservancy (SNC) Contract Administrator: Mr. Elliott Vander Kolk Policy and Outreach Division 11521 Blocker Drive, Suite 205 Auburn, CA 95603 Phone: (530) 823-4692 Email: Elliott.VanderKolk@sierranevada.ca.gov
+Grantee: State of California, Sierra Nevada Conservancy (SNC) Mr. Elliott Vander Kolk Policy and Outreach Division 11521 Blocker Drive, Suite 205 Auburn, CA 95603 Phone: (530) 823-4692 Email: Elliott.VanderKolk@sierranevada.ca.gov